vega/vega-tooltip/README.md

   .catch(console.error);
 ```

-If you want to ue a different version of the tooltip handler, you can override the default handler.
+If you want to ue a different version of the tooltip handler, you can override the default handler with the handler from Vega Tooltip (and you need to install it separately).

 ```js
 var handler = new vegaTooltip.Handler();